ninjadev64/OpenDeck/README.md

 Every slot is assigned an *instance* of an action, that has its own individual settings.
 An instance is identified by a *context*, which in OpenDeck is in the format of `device.profile.type.position.index`.

 `device`: a string identifying the device.
-OceanDeck devices are prefixed with `od-` and Elgato devices are prefixed with `sd-`.
+ProntoKey devices are prefixed with `pk-` and Elgato devices are prefixed with `sd-`.

 `profile`: a string identifying the profile.
 It is generated based on the time the profile was created and a random number.